wilsoncollin7/employee-directory/README.md

   ## Usage

   This project uses React and is hosted on Heroku.
 The styling of the page uses Bootstrap.
-Inside, the app is seperated into smaller components to allow future expansion.
+Inside, the app is separated into smaller components to allow future expansion.
 The data is sent to the child components using the EmployeeContext and the SearchContext found in utils.
 The functions are in the Directory.js in the pages folder.

   ## License

-  This aplication is made with the [MIT License](https://opensource.org/licenses/MIT)
+  This application is made with the [MIT License](https://opensource.org/licenses/MIT)

   ## Contributing